penn-nlp/mmid/downloads.md

 ## **<span style="color:#B08519">[med]</span>** Downloads

 For these 30 languages, we extracted CNN features and plaintext for all words of a language.
 Using these, you can recreate or improve on the translation results of our ACL paper.
-This is about **TBD GB** per language.
+As a warning, each download is as much as **11 GB** per language!
 The metadata files relate images to their URLs.

-<span style="color:#f45f42">Warning: Each [med] download can be as much as 11 GB!</span>

 | Language      |  Dataset   |          | Language      |  Dataset     |
 | ------------- | ------------- | ---------- | ---- | ------------- | ------------- | ---------- |